Velocidex/velociraptor-docs/content/knowledge_base/tips/rolling_certificates.md

 ```

 Reissuing a new server certificate can be performed at any time using the
-`config --reissue_certs` command.
+`config reissue_certs` command.
 The procedure amounts to generating a new
 server configuration which is derived from the old one, and then replacing the
 old config with the new config.